threez/marilyn-rpc/README.md

 The client also simply has to enable a secure connection:

     client = MarilynRPC::NativeClient.connect_tcp('localhost', 8008, :secure => true)

+## Authentication

+If some remote service methods only should be called using a username/password protection, one simply has to define which method and what mechanism:

+    MarilynRPC::Service.authenticate_with do |username, password|
+      username == "testuserid" && password == "secret"
+    end

+    class TestService < MarilynRPC::Service
+      register :test
+      authentication_required :add

+      def time # unauthenticated
+        puts session_username
+        puts session_authenticated?
+        Time.now
+      end

+      def add(a, b) # authenticated
+        puts session_username
+        puts session_authenticated?
+        a + b
+      end
+    end

+The client simple has to do the authentication before start marking calls:

+    client = MarilynRPC::NativeClient.connect_tcp('localhost', 8000)
+    TestService = client.for(:test)

+    p TestService.time.to_f
+    client.authenticate "testuserid", "secret"
+    p TestService.add(1, 2)

+    client.disconnect

 ## Async Server Example & NativeClient